Schema

 An entity spec is a Datomic entity having one or more of

-is a virtual attribute.
-It is not added in the database;
+Datomic enforces :db/ensure against the db-after value produced by the transaction. :db/ensure is a virtual attribute.
+It is not added to the database.

-Entity specs can be asserted or retracted at any time, and will be enforced starting on the transaction after they are asserted.
+Entity specs can be asserted or retracted at any time, and are available starting on the transaction after they are asserted.
 Asserting or retracting an entity spec has no effect on entities that already exist in the database.
+Entity specs are enforced only when a transaction requests them via :db/ensure.

-- Specs can do more, allowing arbitrary functions of an entity and a database value.
+• Specs can do more, allowing arbitrary functions of an entity and a database value (db-after).

 Required Attributes